markd315/TitanBall/Readme.md

 builder from https://www.deviantart.com/agentmidnight/art/Engy-Man-Sprites-and-Hats-190830428

-marksman, support, demoman (not used) from AgentMidnight on DeviantArt
+marksman, support, grenadier from AgentMidnight on DeviantArt

 Warrior by FireMinstrel on NewGrounds